These tasty, filling, Zero Point Baked Beans are perfect for anyone following the Weight Watchers Freestyle plan.

 Zero Point Baked Beans

-- 1 large tin haricot or cannollini beans drained NOT rinsed
+- 1 can navy beans / haricot beans / white beans (400g) drained NOT rinsed

 - 1 small onion chopped finely